-- Light feeder too many nutrients will produce excessive top growth at the expense of the roots. - Likes a deep, loose friable soil with a pH of 6.0 to 7.0.
-Build up beds in clay soil areas. - Root crops can be slow to germinate, so keep weeds down to prevent competition with young seedlings as they emerge.
-Carrot seed should be sown late in the season. - Thin out young plants to allow for the development of larger root size. - Companion plant: pea.
+- Light feeder too many nutrients will produce excessive top growth at the expense of the roots. - beds in clay soil areas. - Root crops can be slow to germinate, so keep weeds down to prevent competition with young seedlings as they emerge.
+Carrot seed should be sown late in the season. - Thin out young plants to allow for the development of larger